 Under N.J.S.A.
 2C:36A-1, conditional discharge allows the client to avoid jail time and serve a probationary sentence instead, typically lasting between six months and one year, but potentially for up to three years.
 During this time, the individual must remain drug-free and arrest-free.
 After the client has successfully completed the probationary period, the judge may drop the marijuana possession charges and allow the client to have the charge removed from his or her record.
 Conditional discharge is generally available only to first offenders.

 A plea agreement may become an option where the client is not eligible for PTI or conditional discharge but the prosecution’s case has weaknesses that would make it difficult to prove that the client committed the actual crime accused.
 Plea agreements generally require the client to admit guilt to a lesser charge in order to avoid a lengthy jail sentence or larger monetary fines.

 Contact a Reputable NJ Drug Crime Defense Attorney in Your West Windsor Marijuana Possession Case

-Contact the Law Offices of Lauren E. Scardella in Hamilton at 609-587-1144 to schedule a free initial consultation to discuss your marijuana possession charges.
-I am always available to take your call, or you can fill out this online form and I will respond promptly.
-I understand that your marijuana possession case is too important to wait, so I am always available to answer questions and respond to the prosecution quickly.
-Our office is located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.
+Contact Aydelotte & Scardella Law LLC in Hamilton at 609-587-1144 to schedule a free initial consultation to discuss your marijuana possession charges.
+We are always available to take your call, or you can fill out this online form and I will respond promptly.
+We understand that your marijuana possession case is too important to wait, so we are always available to answer questions and respond to the prosecution quickly.

 Frequently Asked Questions About Marijuana Possession Charges in NJ